AdobeDocs/uxp-indesign/src/pages/plugins/getting-started/index.md

 Now that you have created your plugin, you can run it in InDesign.

 First things first, you'll need to run InDesign.
+You can verify that UDT is connected to the app by checking the connected apps panel.

 Then, in the UXP Developer Tool, in the row for your plugin, click **⋯ &rarr; Load**: